aaronw5/C2theP2ExerciseHPC/cpu/matMul/README.md

 `matMulMPI.py --no-naive -n <size of matrices> `

+`--no-naive` parameter disables the naive execution

 play around with the size of the matrices and start a job.
-See how at larger matrix sizes multiplication is still fast.
+See how at larger matrix sizes multiplication is still fast, but the naive implementation slows down.